 Having access to an analytic tool and making full use of it can sometimes be two very different things.
 In our previous post, we talked about in-store analytics and why they are needed.
-But now we are going to look at a practical application of just how in-store analytics can enhance the shopping experience and allow stores to gain the maximum benefits from their promotions.
+But now we are going to look at a practical application of just how in-store analytics can enhance the shopping experience and allow stores to gain the maximum benefits and effectiveness from their flyers and promotions

 When we talk about in-store analytics, there are many things we can pay attention to and different direction levels to approach, but when it comes to actual in-store promotions, this task usually falls to the marketing managers.
 From budgeting to planning to execution, all these are within their preview.
 Hence these are the folks we will be focusing on today.